Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Examples

 \section{Examples}

-In this section we present some illustrative toy examples and experimental results for two instructive applications for the multi-sensor multi-target tracking community: a multi-sensor bearing-only problem and a convoy tracking problem.
+In this section we present some illustrative toy examples and experimental results for three instructive applications in the multi-sensor multi-target tracking context: a multi-sensor bearing-only problem, a convoy tracking problem, and inference on a large spatial sensor network as presented by Septier \& Peters \citep{Septier2016}.

-In the experimental results for the multi-sensor and multi-target examples, we compared the SPF-GS against standard multi-target trackers and extensions to two of the most effective particle flows, namely, the Gaussian particle flow (GPF) and the scaled-drift particle flow (SDPF).
-The former was first called \emph{exact particle flow} in \citep{Daum2010a} and the latter was first called \emph{non-zero diffusion particle flow} in \citep{Daum2013c}, however, it is actually a particle flow with the drift scaled by a diffusion coefficient, but the filter itself is not a diffusion.
+In the experimental results for the bearing-only and convoy tracking examples, we compared the SPF-GS against standard target trackers and extensions of two of the most effective particle flows, namely, the Gaussian particle flow (GPF) and the scaled-drift particle flow (SDPF).
+The GPF was first called \emph{exact particle flow} in \citep{Daum2010a} and the SDPF was first called \emph{non-zero diffusion particle flow} in \citep{Daum2013c}.
+Actually, this latter is a particle flow with the drift scaled by a diffusion coefficient, but the filter itself is not a diffusion.

-It is important to mention that, in order to work properly, both the Gaussian particle flow and the scaled-drift particle flow rely on a companion filter to estimate the covariance matrix correctly.
-These implementation details have been explicitly presented by Choi \emph{et al.} \citep{Choi2011} and Ding \& Coates \citep{Ding2012}, that advocate the use of either the EKF or UKF as a companion filter to estimate the associated covariance matrices.
-In contrast, the stochastic particle flow does not require any auxiliary filter to estimate higher-order moments, relying solely on its own empirical Monte Carlo measure.
+It is important to mention that, in order to work properly, both the Gaussian particle flow and the scaled-drift particle flow are implemented with the aid of a companion filter such that the state covariance matrix can be correctly estimated.
+Implementation details have been presented by Choi~\textit{et al.} \citep{Choi2011} and Ding \& Coates \citep{Ding2012}, who advocate using the EKF (or UKF) as a companion filter to estimate the associated covariance matrices.
+Another option is to shrink the empirical covariance and apply Tikhonov regularization \citep{Khan2015}.
+In contrast, the stochastic particle flow does not require any auxiliary technique to estimate the second order moment, relying solely on its mixture measure.
+In the toy examples a companion filter was not necessary for the original particle flows since a single filtering cycle has been analyzed.
+In the multi-sensor and multi-target examples we adopted baseline filters, which are the most structurally similar to the EKF, as companion filters for the particle flows (GPF, SDPF).

-For the toy examples the companion filter was not necessary for the original particle flows since a single filtering cycle has been analysed.
-For the multi-sensor and multi-target examples we adopted baseline filters, which are the most structurally similar to the EKF, as companion filters for the original particle flows.
+In the example of the large spatial sensor network, we compared the SPF-GS, a particle filter (Sequential Importance Resampling - SIR), a block particle filter (block SIR), and two of the best sequential MCMC filters \citep{Girolami2011,Septier2016}: the Sequential manifold Metropolis-Adjusted Algorithm (SmMALA) and the Sequential manifold Hamiltonian Monte Carlo (SmHMC).
+The block particle filter partitions the state space into separate subspaces of smaller dimensions and run a particle filter on each subspace \citep{Rebeschini2015}.

-\subsection{Toy examples}
+\subsection{Toy Examples}